GoogleChrome/web.dev/src/site/content/en/blog/building-a-tabs-component/index.md

 for browser handled in-page scroll anchoring and sharing support
 - Screen reader support with `<a>` and `id="#hash"` element markup
 - `prefers-reduced-motion` for enabling crossfade transitions and instant in-page scrolling
-- The in draft `@scroll-timeline` web feature for dynamically underlining the selected tab
+- The in draft `@scroll-timeline` web feature for dynamically underlining and color changing the selected tab

 ### The HTML {: #markup }

 Fundamentally, the UX here is: click a link, have the URL represent the nested page state, and then see the content area update as the browser scrolls to the matching element.

 There are some structural content members in there: links and `:target`s.
-We need a list of links, which a `<nav>` is great for, and a list of
-`<article>` elements, which a `<section>` is great for.
+We need a list of links, which a `<nav>` is great for, and a list of `<article>` elements, which a `<section>` is great for.
 Each link hash will match a section, letting the browser scroll things via anchoring.